 There are many species of Cordyceps around the world, all of which invade different insects.
 The most well known is Cordyceps sinensis, though Cordyceps militaris is also widely used.

-So many cordyceps are cultivated instead and grown on grain.
+Many cordyceps are instead cultivated and grown on grain.
 However some of these just sell the ground up grain with the mycelium and not necessarily the fruiting bodies.
-Our cordyceps militaris is grown on barley, but uses only the fruiting bodies.
+Our Cordyceps militaris is grown on barley, but uses only the fruiting bodies.

 Another thing many athletes want to know is whether Cordyceps militaris can give the same endurance benefits as Cordyceps sinensis.
 As far as can be determined by research at this point, it does.